nickdnk/gatewayapi-php/readme.md

 } catch (nickdnk\GatewayAPI\Exceptions\InsufficientFundsException $e) {

     /**
+     * Extends GatewayRequestException.
+     *
      * Your account has insufficient funds and you cannot send the
      * message(s) before you buy more credits at gatewayapi.com.
+     *
+     * The request body can be retried after you top up your balance.
      */

 } catch (nickdnk\GatewayAPI\Exceptions\MessageException $e) {

     /**
+     * Extends GatewayRequestException.
+     *
      * This should not happen if you properly use the library and pass
      * correct data into the functions, but it indicates that whatever
      * you're doing is not allowed by GatewayAPI.
-It can happen if you
-     * add the same phone number (recipient) twice to an SMSMessage.
-To
-     * prevent this, add multiple SMSMessages to the array of messages
-     * to be sent, or call the send method twice.
      *
+     * It can happen if you add the same phone number (recipient) twice
-     * This can also happen if you don't use the tags function correctly,
+     * to an SMSMessage or if you don't use the tags function correctly,
      * such as not providing a tag value for a recipient within a message
      * that has a defined set of tags, or if you provide a tag value as
      * an integer.
+     *
+     * To add the same phone number twice to one request it must be in
+     * different SMSMessage objects.
+     *
+     * Requests that throw this exception should *not* be retried!
      */

     // The error code (may be null)